Domestic Worker's Bill of Rights: Yogyakarta

+United States

 New York

 A Domestic Workers' Bill of Rights campaign started in 2003.
 It was pushed by the Domestic Workers United (DWU) and the NY Domestic Workers Justice Coalition.
 After a six-year grassroots campaign, the Governor of New York signed the Domestic Worker's Bill of Rights.

 Under the New York Domestic Workers' Bill of Rights, a domestic worker is defined as someone who works in another person's home who is not related to them and is not a part-time job.
 This bill gives domestic workers an eight-hour work day and overtime (time and a half) for working over 40 hours a week (or 44 hours if the employee resides in the home of their employer).
 This law also establishes that workers must be granted one day (24 hours) off every seven days of work or be paid overtime pay if the employee agrees to work on this day.
 Also, after one year of work with the same employer, domestic workers are granted three paid days off every year.

 Although domestic workers were already covered by the minimum wage law, this bill ensures that domestic workers receive $7.25 per hour.
 Employers must pay their workers weekly and cannot deduct money from the employee's paycheck without written permission.
 Employers must now keep a payroll and provide workers with written notifications regarding sick days, vacation days, and work schedules.
 Domestic workers who work at least 40 hours a week are now entitled to Workers' Compensation Insurance and Disability Benefits.
 This law also gives domestic workers coverage under the New York State Human Rights Law if they have been harassed due to gender, race, sex, religion, or origin.
 The employer cannot make any unwanted sexual advances including both physical and verbal sexual actions.
 If the worker files a complaint, the employer cannot retaliate.
 This law covers all full-time workers, including immigrants.
 This law does not cover people who are related to the person they care for, or if they are a part-time worker, such as a baby-sitter.